granticusmaximus/Bitcoin-Monitor/README.md

 * Indicator - Used by the Display component, it displays an indicator that shows if the current price is up or down from previous price.

-The following services are used to obtain Bitcoin Price Index data:
+_The following services are used to obtain Bitcoin Price Index data:_

-BitcoinService
+* BitcoinService

-A wrapper that is responsible for integrating with the CoinDesk Bitcoin Price Index API
+* A wrapper that is responsible for integrating with the CoinDesk Bitcoin Price Index API

-Service Diagram react-bitcoin-monitor-services

-Features:
+_Features:_

 Show BPI for USD, GBP, and EUR
 Show BPI for any custom selected currency

-This project also demonstrates:
+**This project also demonstrates:**

-a typcial React project layout structure babel setup and configuration webpack setup and configuration eslint setup and configuration
+> a typcial React project layout structure babel setup and configuration webpack setup and configuration eslint setup and configuration